2014 Helen Walker Research Grant Award

 Research Objectives

-1. Identification of differently expressed microRNAs in Pompe disease tissues
+1. Identification of differentially expressed microRNAs in Pompe disease tissues

 2. Identification of circulating microRNAs biomarkers